 Most CPA firms don’t have enough manpower on the IT side, and policies fall through the cracks because the IT team can’t keep up with everything.
 The IT team should be given full power over the securities of the firm and can take action as needed.

-Ken sees too many firms not give their IT team enough power and then the team is blamed when a breach occurs.
+Ken sees too many firms not giving their IT team enough power and then the team is blamed when a breach occurs.

 In this technological age, you need to bolster your IT side.
 One bad click could cause your client’s data to be publicly known.
 This could lead to a domino effect where your firm is exposed to massive penalties and repercussions.
 Protect your accounting firm from cyber attacks.